CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-05.md

 ## Task 4 - Test your Copilot

-1. Once the Topic is saved, click on **Test Copilot** from the right-top corner.
+1. Once the topic is saved, click on **Test Copilot (1)** from the top right corner.

    ![](../media/test-0012.jpg)

-1. In the Test copilot pane, enter the given phrase ```What are my meal delivery options?``` and then enter the city name as ```Seattle```, You can select the type of food that you are looking for i.e., Chinese or Italian.
+1. In the Test Copilot pane, enter the given phrase ```"What are my meal delivery options?"``` and then enter the city name as ```Seattle```.
+You can select the type of food that you are looking for, i.e., Chinese or Italian.

    ![](../media/test-copilot-1.jpg)